 • Boost client’s trust and confidence in your business

 • Protect the safety and well-being of your employees

-Business Continuity Plan Recovery Strategies
+Business Recovery Plan Recovery Strategies

-The first part to any effective business recovery strategy is to assess your risks and exposure and impact, followed by a clear communication strategy to all involved stakeholders then plan out your business recovery.
+The first part of any effective business recovery strategy is to assess your risks and exposure and impact, followed by a clear communication strategy to all involved stakeholders then plan out your business recovery.
 Some businesses stop after creating a recovery plan but it’s best to take the opportunity to strategize minimizing future risks and impact on business.

 Identify potential scenarios that could cause business setbacks.
 This can range from large-scale events such as natural calamities (typhoon, earthquakes), economic events (recession), to self-contained incidents such as cybersecurity attacks (data leak, hacking) or building accidents (fire, flooding).
 Having a risk matrix will also help you classify and organise each scenarios into different categories.

 The International Labour Organisation (ILO) determines risk scenarios based on four major areas of impact: people, processes, profits, and partnerships.
 You can list down and organise your risk scenarios depending on their effect on these categories.